carbonfive/raygun/README.md

 Raygun...

-* should generate a new rails application that's ready for feature development immediately.
+* Generates a new rails application that's ready for immediate feature development.
-* should generate an application that has best practices that apply to most projects baked in.
+* Generates an application that has best practices that apply to most projects baked in.
+* Generates an application that includes specs for all build in functionality.
-* is a forum for discussing what should or should not be included as part of a standard stack.
+* Is a forum for discussing what should or should not be included as part of a standard stack.

 ## Installation